CAT / nutrition

 How to Feed Your Kitten

-Your little kitty needs a recipe formulated for growing cats
+Your little kitty needs a healthy recipe formulated for growing cats

 The difference between kitten food and cat food

 Pound for pound, growing kittens need more calories than adult cats.
 They also need the right mix of protein to support their heart and muscles; healthy fats for supple skin and a shiny coat; and carbohydrates for energy.
 Choose a high-quality brand of food that’s made and labeled especially for kittens.

 Never substitute dog food for cat food.
 Dog formulas may not have the right amounts of certain nutrients, such as taurine, which supports feline heart health, vision and digestion.